Root Canals in Bonita Springs, FL

 At Bonita Springs Dental, we believe in using a gentle touch in a stress-free environment, no matter what dental treatment you need.
 Dr. Michael Gostigian always puts your concerns first and will explain why you need a root canal and what to expect.

-If you’re concerned about an infected tooth, call our Bonita Springs, FL dental office at (239) 301-2713 to schedule an exam with Dr. Gostigian.
+If you’re concerned about an infected tooth, call our 34135 dental office at (239) 301-2713 to schedule an exam with our dentist in Bonita Springs.

 - What is a root canal?